top of page

 Timeline: Summer

 QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
-Students work with scientists for seven weeks on projects related to the Fermilab research program.
+Students work with scientists and both graduate and undergraduate students on real-world projects.

 Location: Salt Lake City, UT